-Our online seminars comprise six 2.5 hour sessions limited to no more than fifteen participants.
+Our online seminars comprise six 2.5 hour sessions limited to no more than twenty participants.
 Writers will meet in a supportive environment to discuss assigned readings, learn craft, and develop accountability systems to support their completion of a manuscript or collection.

 A mix of craft lectures and generative exercises, writers will be encouraged to ask questions, share problems within their manuscripts, produce and share work during sessions as well as engage in thoughtful craft discourse.

 Participants will leave with a greater understanding of craft, supportive peers, and possible solutions to their manuscript’s toughest problems.

 This is not a critique-focused workshop.
 Instructors will not be required to critique participants’ work outside of class or provide letters.
 Participants will be encouraged to share and receive feedback during sessions.

 Our hope is to provide a unique community-building opportunity for writers to learn and grow that it is not solely based on critiquing each other.

 Crafting the Television Pilot with Dean Bakopoulos Mondays September 11, 18, 25 & October 2, 9, 16 4 PM – 6:30 PM PST / 7 PM – 9:30 PM EST